2018 YPConnect – Interactive Enterprise Session

 Time: 1pm – 4pm

-Where: University of Western Australia, 35 Stirling Hwy, Crawley WA 6009*
+Where: Jean Kahan Meeting room, Barry J Marshall Library, University of WA 35 Stirling Hwy, Crawley WA 6009

 Workshop participants will be required to make own way to UWA.